trust-nlp/LM4SouthAsia-Survey/README.md

 # LM4SouthAsia-Survey
-A collection of papers and resources of language models (LLMs) for Low-Resourced Languages in South Asia
+A curated list of papers and resources for language models (LLMs) for Low-Resourced Languages in South Asia

 Despite the rise of large language models (LLMs), South Asian languages still struggle with limited resources, code-mixing, and diversity, making it necessary to develop inclusive resources for these languages.
 This repository brings together models, adaptation strategies, and resources on bias and evaluation to help bridge the gap.

 We aim to record and provide a structured overview of existing resources to promote future research work for improving NLP technologies in South Asia.

+This repository is organized into three main sections:

+- **LLMs and Model Resources**
+- **Adaptation and Fine-Tuning Techniques**
+- **Bias and Evaluation in South Asian NLP**

 ## 1. Models